NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 42. mrmovl (%ebx), %ecx
 ```

-The result in `%eax` is `0xcb0` now, it is not correct but closed.
-We should find out why `0x00a` is not added.
+The result in `%eax` is `0xcb0` now, it is not correct but close.
+I should find out why `0x00a` is not added.

 To be analysed.